Kanegraffiti/3mtt-Capstone/docs/running_locally.md

 5. Run backend and frontend in two terminal windows
 6. Open `http://localhost:3000` in browser

-## 🧪 Production Instructions
+## Production Instructions
 1. Build frontend using `npm run build`
 2. Serve via Express or static server
 3. Backend uses `npm start`

-Made with ☕, 🍫, and the relentless spirit of a Nigerian dev 🦅
+Made with ♥️ and lots of ☕.